Hillary Clinton Is Back: 4 Reasons Why Nominating her Again Is a Risk and Three Major Reasons to Give her Another Chance

 2. Voter Turnout

 This next reason is another risk of nominating Hillary Clinton again for President.
 There was talk during the election campaign that experts were seeing a lower voter turnout compared to 2012.
 Many people did not really warm up to Hillary Clinton enough to consider voting for her.
 Then again, I believe it is not the candidate’s job to inspire people to come out and vote.
 People should get active and inspire themselves to come out and vote if they want to see real change.
 The people with the biggest influence in the US political system such as the Wall Street and Goldman Sachs people want you to think that your vote does not matter.
 Your vote does matter.
 Does anyone remember how close the 2000 Presidential Election was?
 I certainly do because Al Gore only lost by 537 votes.
 Think about that for a minute.
 That’s such a small margin that if a mere 537 more people voted for Al Gore, he would have been the president and we may not have seen the coming of the 2nd Iraq War or the deregulating of the banks that led to the 2008 financial crisis.
 On a related point, people in the Rust Belt States like Wisconsin, Michigan, and Pennsylvania may be reluctant to vote for her again even if Trump’s approval rating is in the 25 percent range by 2020.
 It is a question of turnout.
 I know many of you were inspired when Barack Obama, a young senator from Illinois burst onto the national scene.
 But we have to be able to win even when the candidate is not Barack Obama.
 I warned the entire world back in September of 2016 about the reasons to not vote for Donald Trump and will do so again.
-If the first three weeks are any indication, the Trump Presidency is chaotic.
-The Secretary of Education Betsy Devos was recently barred from even entering a public school in the Washington DC area when parents and teachers blocked the entrance and would not even let her in.
+If the first early months of the Trump Administration are any indication, the Trump Presidency is chaotic.
+The Secretary of Education Betsy Devos was barred from even entering a public school in the Washington DC area when parents and teachers blocked the entrance and would not even let her in.
 Donald Trump went on Twitter to complain about Nordstrom dropping his daughter Ivanka’s clothing line.
 As Humphrey Bogart famously said in the 1954 romantic comedy Sabrina “Of all the idiotic things.”
 Clearly, Trump whining on Twitter about his daughter’s clothing line is asinine and foolish!
 So the moral of the story is that if you want real change, go out and vote for it but vote for the right kinds of people.
 I know many people will disagree with me on this but Clinton is one of those right choices.
 That is if we don’t nominate someone like Sherrod Brown of Ohio or Bernie Sanders.
 Tulsi Gabbard’s name is mentioned as a possible 2020 nominee for the Democrats.
 I’m not saying that Hillary Clinton is one of those right people to lead the US just because I’m a Democrat.
 Clearly, she was the most qualified candidate of either major party in the last election.
 With her flaws, she would still be better than having 8 years of Donald “incompetent” Trump or his Vice President Mike Pence though I can’t imagine Pence being any worse of a leader.
 The US deserves someone presidential, not a reality show man.
 Even Tim Kaine whom Kyle Kulinski of the show Secular Talk calls the most boring person would be better than Trump.
 I have wanted to think that maybe Bernie Sanders would have been a better nominee for the Democrats against Trump but I’m not sure, considering that he did not do as well among minority voters in the primaries compared to Hillary Clinton.

 3. Voter Suppression Issues